lenra-io/app-troy/README.md

 ## Prerequisites

-To properly run this application, make sure that `npm` is installed on your computer.
+To properly run this application, you will have to make sure that the Lenra CLI and docker with docker-compose are installed on your computer.
-Then, run `npm i` at the root of the application to install all of the dependencies needed to run Troy.

-You will also need `docker`.
-Installation instructions can be found here https://docs.docker.com/engine/install/.
+Installation instructions can be found here https://github.com/lenra-io/lenra_cli.

 <p align="right">(<a href="#top">back to top</a>)</p>